Welcome to Waverley Homechoice, Waverley Borough Council's online system for allocating council and partner housing association properties for rent.

 Click How to Contact Us for contact details and opening hours.

 Waverley is also part of a Sub Regional Scheme with Guildford, Hart and Rushmoor Councils known as Homeselecta.
-Under this scheme Waverley applicants can bid properties in Guildford, Hart and Rushmoor.
+Under this scheme Waverley applicants can occasionally bid for properties in Guildford, Hart and Rushmoor.
 Further details are available at Homeselecta.

 If you are interested in Shared Ownership in Waverley you will need to register with the Help To Buy Agent, BPHA using the following link and contact details: